 If you inherit property, the property will receive a step up in basis on the date of death of the owner.
 This can be especially beneficial on property that has been held for a long period of time.
 Inherited property that was someone’s primary home can generally avoid any gain.
 Since the property is inherited, you will not receive the $250,000 home sale exclusion because you will not meet the use and timing test.
 However, when you sell the property, you will more than likely have little to no gain due to the holding period.
 In this real estate market, there have been a lot of homes selling for higher than asking, so if there would happen to be a property that sells for more than the asking price, there may be a component of gain on the sale.

-If you have any taxation questions related to the sale of real estate, please contact Anna or visit our website.
+If you have any taxation questions related to the sale of real estate, please contact us.
 We would be happy to discuss your personal situation and assist you with preparing your taxes and planning for the future.